ErionaOsaj/fuel-consumption-ratings-2023/README.md

 #### Countplots

 A count plot is a type of bar chart that shows the frequency of items in different categories.
 In our project, we utilized a count plot to visualize the distribution of vehicles across various vehicle classes.
 This type of plot is particularly beneficial for categorical data where we want to compare the size of each category against others.
+We used countplots also for other categorical data but here we explain as example only for vehicle classes.

 Key reasons for using a count plot in our analysis: